ShisakankoY/JS-original-V/README.md

 ### Overview
 This is an avatar created using HTML and JavaScript canvas.
 (Microphone permission is required for use.)
 Unauthorized use is strictly prohibited.

+※ This repository is for code publication purposes only and is NOT an open-source software project.

 ### License
 See [LICENSE](./LICENSE) for details.